alastairgarner/Masters_Thesis/thesis.md

 ### Transverse-linked circuitry

 One group of muscles thought to be important for rolling behaviour are the lateral transverse (LT) muscles ([@fig:muscles]).
-The LT motor neurons projecting to these muscles were first assayed by Picao-Osorio *et al*.[@Picao-Osorio2015] who screened for neurons implicated in self-righting behaviour, in which upside-down larva must correct their dorsoventral orientation.
-Silencing the LT motor neurons resulted in a larva which, while dorsal-side down, could perform left-right bending but struggled to roll back onto their ventral side.
+The LT motor neurons projecting to these muscles were first assayed by Picao-Osorio *et al*.[@Picao-Osorio2015] who screened for neurons implicated in self-righting behaviour, in which upside-down larvae must correct their dorsoventral orientation.
+Silencing the LT motor neurons resulted in a larvae which, while dorsal-side down, could perform left-right bending but struggled to roll back onto their ventral side.
 This self-righting behaviour is visibly similar to nocifensive rolling and the two behaviours are presumed to share a similar motor profile.
 Suitably, these same motor neurons have been shown to be anatomically downstream of the Down-and-Back neuron (A09l)[@Burgos2018], as well as functionally downstream of the mCSIs[@Yoshino2017] - both of which are sufficient to elicit nocifensive behaviour.
 Silencing the SNa motor neurons (LT-1,2,3,4 motor neurons) with tetanus neurotoxin light chain (TNT) gave no deficit in normal exploratory behaviour (crawling and turning), but did reduce the percentage of animals that performed a roll[@Yoshino2017].

 ### Longitudinal-linked circuitry